hyperoslo/Aftermath/README.md

 ### Command

-*Command* is a message with a set of instructions describing an intention to execute the corresponding behavior. *Command* could lead to data fetching, data mutation and any sort of sync or async operation that produces desirable output needed to update application/view state.
+**Command** is a message with a set of instructions describing an intention to execute the corresponding behavior.
+Command could lead to data fetching, data mutation and any sort of sync or async operation that produces desirable output needed to update application/view state.

-Every *Command* can produce only one *Output* type.
+Every command can produce only one output type.

 ### Command Handler

-*Command Handler* layer is responsible for business logic in the application.
+**Command Handler** layer is responsible for business logic in the application.
-The submission of a *Command* is received by a *Command Handler*, which usually performs short- or long-term operation, such as network request, database query, cache read/white process, etc. *Command Handler* can be sync and publish the result immediately.
+The submission of a command is received by a command handler, which usually performs short- or long-term operation, such as network request, database query, cache read/white process, etc. Command handler can be sync and publish the result immediately.
 On the other hand it's the best place in the application to write asynchronous code.

-The restriction is to create only one *Command Handler* for each *Command*.
+The restriction is to create only one command handler for each command.

 ### Event

-*Command Handler* is responsible for publishing `events` that will be consumed by `reactions`.
-There are 3 types of `events`:
+**Command Handler** is responsible for publishing **events** that will be consumed by reactions.
+There are 3 types of events:

-- *Progress* which indicates that the operation triggered by *Command* has been started and is in the pending state at the moment.
+- **Progress** which indicates that the operation triggered by command has been started and is in the pending state at the moment.
-- *Data* which holds the output produced by the *Command* execution
+- **Data** which holds the output produced by the command execution
-- *Error* notifies that an error has been occurred during the *Command* execution
+- **Error** notifies that an error has been occurred during the command execution

 ### Reaction

-*Reaction* responds to *Event* published by *Command Handler*.
-It is supposed to handle 3 possible *Event* types by describing the desired behavior in the each scenario:
+**Reaction** responds to event published by command handler.
+It is supposed to handle 3 possible event types by describing the desired behavior in the each scenario:

-- *Wait* function reacts on *Progress* type of the *Event*
+- **Wait** function reacts on `Progress` type of the event
-- *Consume* function reacts on *Data* type of the *Event*.
+- **Consume** function reacts on `Data` type of the event.
-- *Rescue* function is a fallback for the case when *Error* type of the *Event* has been received.
+- **Rescue** function is a fallback for the case when `Error` type of the event has been received.

-Normally *Reaction* performs UI updates, but could also be used for other kinds of output processing.
+Normally reaction performs UI updates, but could also be used for other kinds of output processing.

 ## Installation